LGBTQ rights in France: Overseas departments and territories

 Same-sex marriage is legal in all of France's overseas departments and territories.
-Despite this, acceptance of homosexuality and same-sex relationships tends to be lower than in metropolitan France, as residents are in general more religious, and religion plays a bigger role in public life.
+Despite this, acceptance of gay and queer sexuality and same-sex relationships tends to be lower than in metropolitan France, as residents are in general more religious, and religion plays a bigger role in public life.
 Many of these societies are very family and tribe-oriented where family honor is highly regarded.
-In some of these territories, homosexuality is occasionally perceived as "foreign" and "practiced only by the white population".
+In some of these territories, gay identity and sexuality is occasionally perceived as "foreign" and "practiced only by the white population."
 The first same-sex marriages in Saint Martin and French Polynesia caused public demonstrations against such marriages.
-Ignorance about homosexuality can lead to violence and hatred, or on the other hand curiosity.
-A 2014 study showed that about 20% of Overseas residents saw homosexuality as a sexuality like any other, compared to 77% in metropolitan France.
+Ignorance about queerness can lead to violence and hatred, or on the other hand curiosity.
+A 2014 study showed that about 20% of overseas residents saw homosexuality as a sexuality like any other, compared to 77% in metropolitan France.
 Nevertheless, the 2013 same-sex marriage law has resulted in increased discussion about the previously taboo and neglected topic.
 LGBTQ people have gained notable visibility since 2013.

 Of the 27 overseas deputies in the French Parliament, 11 (2 from Mayotte, 3 from Réunion, 1 from French Guiana, 1 from Guadeloupe, 1 from Martinique, 2 from New Caledonia and 1 from Saint Pierre and Miquelon) voted in favor of same-sex marriage, 11 (2 from Guadeloupe, 3 from Martinique, 3 from French Polynesia, 2 from Réunion and 1 from Saint Martin and Saint Barthélemy) voted against, 1 (from French Guiana) abstained and 3 (1 each from Réunion, Guadeloupe and Wallis and Futuna) were not present during the vote.

 After the Caribbean Netherlands, the French departments of Guadeloupe and Martinique and the overseas collectivities of Saint Martin and Saint Barthélemy are the second group of Caribbean islands to perform same-sex weddings.